emigri/Bootstrap-Portfolio/README.md

       - All buttons should display a box shadow upon hover.

 5. Your Bootstrap solution should minimize use of media queries.
+    - Had no time to go through the media queries but I've tried my best to have a mobile first approach to the page in order to minimize media queries